HomeAmazon FBA Identifying Amazon gated and restricted brands to avoid suspension

 How to identify restricted and high-risk brands

 When searching for products to sell on Amazon it is helpful to be armed with the basic strategies for identifying high-risk brands.
-You can then make an informed decision on whether the product is likely to get you into trouble and your account closed.
+You can then make an informed decision on whether the product is likely to get your account closed.
 There are some categories that certainly carry a higher risk than others.
-For example, Sports and Outdoors, Baby, Jewelry, Watches, Grocery and Health and Beauty all now mostly contain products you cannot safely buy and resell.
+For example, Sports and Outdoors, Baby, Jewellery, Watches, Grocery and Health and Beauty all now mostly contain products you cannot safely buy and resell.

 You also need to look out for Private Label sellers who will protect their brand and listings.
 You can normally spot these because there is either only one seller or maybe one seller and Amazon.
 The seller can often be the brand name themselves.
 Also if it is a brand you have never heard of which is not commonly found in retail stores then this is a warning sign it is Private Label.